Protect Your Professional License

 - Respiratory therapists

-Every licensing board or state agency defines the rules of the profession and license.
+Every licensing board, such as the Minnesota Board of Nursing, or state agency defines the rules of the profession and license.
 An alleged violation can trigger an investigation, which can lead to possible discipline.
 Our clients face various allegations, including:

 - Falsifying orders